andrenth/srsly/README.md

 of the multiple database types supported by Postfix, using a protocol that is well documented in the Postfix source code.

-So, in order to test if an email address is local, srsly will recursively query Postfix via the `proxymap` socket until a final destination is reached.
+Therefore, in order to test if an email address is local, srsly will recursively query Postfix via the `proxymap` socket until a final destination is reached.
 If that final destination matches a regular expression configured in srsly's configuration file, the address will be considered to be local.

 Ideally, a "libpostmap" library would allow an application to perform the same queries done by the `postmap` command from Postfix without having to provide